What is King Baby syndrome?

-King (or Queen) Baby was coined by Sigmund Freud in the 1930’s.
+King (or Queen) Baby was coined by Sigmund Freud in the 1930s.
 It comes from a mental condition where the person believes the world literally revolves around them.
 This condition is common with alcoholics and addicts.
 Many people in Alcoholics Anonymous or other 12 step fellowships (NA, CA, Al-Anon, CoDA, etc.) are familiar with this concept.
 Here at Help Me Stop we adopt an integrative psycho-therapeutic and 12 step approach.
 The addict/ alcoholic often sees nothing but their own needs and desires, and literally has the inability to see how their addictive behaviours are affecting their family and friends.
-Drug addiction treatment or treatment for alcoholics begins when they first admit they have a problem.
+Treatment for drug addiction or alcohol addiction begins when people first admit they have a problem.

 Some other characteristics include: